 With a focus on storytelling, we created several media-ready pitches and invited a high-calibre group of local journalists on a press trip we designed to further build awareness.
-The FAM trip yielded articles in BC Magazine and its email newsletter, Destination Canada’s blog, top outdoor blogs and several more articles and press coverage are slated for the coming months and into next year.
+The FAM trip yielded articles in The Washington Post, BC Magazine and its email newsletter, Destination Canada’s blog, top outdoor blogs and several more articles and press coverage are slated for the coming months and into next year.

 The press generated buzz, and increased site traffic and awareness of the AWE brand.
 Combined with the tourism SEO work we had been doing, AWE’s Google rankings began to improve dramatically, and several of AWE’s most important pages, including their ‘rentals’ and ‘outfitting’ pages are now in the top five Page One search results.
 Their ‘kayaking tours’ have reached the coveted Google My Business 3-pack.

 As a result of our work, AWE is now competing successfully with its far larger and more established competitors, and booked out for the remainder of the summer.
 All of this was accomplished without any paid ads or PPC.